Looking for Jobs in Japan as a Foreigner: Your Best Guide

 In Japan, the ability to work either full-time or part-time depends on your Japanese visa status.
 Foreign nationals must have the appropriate work permit.
 What jobs you can take depends on your visa type.
 For example, someone on a student visa is restricted to the type of work they can do.

 Part-time jobs in Japan, especially for students, are often entry-level positions that do not offer salaries as high as full-time positions.
+Part-time positions are perfect for people staying on a Japanese Working Holiday Visa.

 Students are permitted to work part-time only if it does not negatively impact their studies, with strict limitations on the number of hours they can work per week.
 Additionally, certain types of work, particularly in the adult entertainment industry, are prohibited for students.